PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 *PhysioLabXR* aims to be a versatile platform for real-time experiments, primarily for, but not limited to, HCI and neuroscience.
 It is designed to be a community-driven project, with our core team of developers maintaining architectural integrity and functional correctness.
 At the same time, we welcome contributions from researchers and practitioners in related fields to build on this scaffolding and expand its capabilities.
-Although the platform supports any device whose data can be streamed via LSL or ZMQ, for hardware lacking such network support, we are currently working on adding native plugins for more devices such as fMRI and TMS (transcranial magnetic stimulation).
+While the stream interface supports data sent through LSL or ZMQ, we are currently developing native plugins for sensors that lack network support.
+These plugins will enable the use of certain brands of fMRI, TMS (transcranial magnetic stimulation), and invasive neuroimaging devices (e.g., Neuropixels [@neuropixels]).
-We are also adding processing modules for additional data types, such as real-time source localization for EEG and speech recognition from audio.
+We are also adding processing modules for more data types, such as real-time source localization for EEG and speech recognition from audio.
 Moreover, the current scripting interface is designed to be extensible, thus requiring users to implement pipelines from code.
 In coming releases, we plan to make scripting in the platform more accessible to users with less programming experience by providing a graphical programming interface and code generation for maximum flexibility.